victoreeckh/Renewable_Energy_notes/pages/Exam.md

 				- what are the green diamonds on the graph?
 What is missing on the right hand side graph?
 		- Solar PV #PV_EX
 		  collapsed:: true
 			- same as past exam question where he gives the equation for the efficiency of the solar cell and you have to explain what all the terms mean.
+				- ((64341221-a033-4a55-b6e6-171f1a1c37a3))
-Explain why there is a theorerical maximum efficiency for a given bandgap.
-Why can multijunctions increase efficiency?
+			- Explain why there is a theoretical maximum efficiency for a given bandgap.
+				- Long-wavelength, excess-energy losses, Voltage factor and fill factor are inevitable loss factors
+			- Why can multijunctions increase efficiency?
 		- Wind #wind_EX
 		  collapsed:: true
 			- Some Crazy question for you to derive an equation a' and torque using Cq (yes CQ, not CT or CP).